So I guess it’s fall now.

 A pet peeve of mine is food bloggers who go on and on AND ON about stupidity and share a fagillion pictures of their kitchen, their stove, the pan, the dog at their feet.
 ENOUGH ALREADY I JUST WANT SOME DAMN SOUP.

-But this chick was like I got a recipe, here’s a few pictures of what it will look like, here’s a recipe card.
+But this chick was like I got a recipe, here are a few pictures of what it will look like, here’s a recipe card.

 Five ingredients for an amazing tasting soup is pretty good, don’t you think?